The US Bishop

 3. Beliefs and Practices

 a.
-The bishop shall interpret the Discipline.
-This ruling shall stand until the next meeting of the US National Conference or of the Executive Leadership Team.
+Interpret the Discipline.
+The bishop’s ruling shall stand until the next meeting of the US National Conference or the Executive Leadership Team.

 b.
 Develop and communicate the vision of the church in cooperation with the Executive Leadership Team.